neurobagel/documentation/docs/user_guide/production_deployment.md

     (this can be disabled by setting the variable [`NB_FEDERATE_REMOTE_PUBLIC_NODES`](maintaining.md#environment-variables-reference) in `nb_config.ini`).
     This means that you do not have to manually define these public nodes in `nb_config.ini`.

-!!! danger "Do not include URLs of federation APIs"
+!!! danger "Do not include URLs of federation APIs as `API_URL`"

-    Make sure you do not include your own f-API in the list of nodes to federate over.
+    Make sure you do not accidentally include your own f-API in the list of nodes to federate across.
     This will cause an infinite request loop that will likely overload your service, as an f-API will be repeatedly making requests to itself.